 As summarized above, and as more fully set forth in the charter to the Compensation and Human Capital Management Committee (the "Compensation Committee") approved by the Board, the Compensation Committee has the authority to determine the amount and form of compensation paid to the Company's executive officers, officers, employees, consultants and advisors and to review the performance of such persons in order to determine appropriate compensation, as well as to establish the Company's general compensation policies and practices and to administer plans and arrangements established pursuant to such policies and practices.
 The Compensation Committee also oversees the development, implementation, and effectiveness of the Company's policies and strategies relating to human capital management, including, but not limited to, policies and strategies regarding recruiting, selection, career development and progression, and diversity and employment practices.
-The Compensation Committee will also periodically review and make recommendations to the Board as to compensation for the non-employee directors of the Board.
-We have included a more detailed discussion of the Company's executive compensation program, its objectives and the process we undergo to set and review our compensation determinations starting on page 35 of this Proxy Statement.
+The Compensation for the non-employee directors of the Board.
+We have included a more detailed discussion of the Company's executive compensation program, its objectives and the process we undergo to set and review our compensation determinations starting on page 38 of this Proxy Statement.
 Each member of the Compensation Committee is an independent director under applicable Nasdaq listing standards and a "non-employee director" as defined in Rule 16b-3 under the Securities Exchange Act of 1934 as amended (the "Exchange Act").